reachael/donation-analytics/README.md

 # Coding Summary

 I used Python 2.7.12 for this coding challenge.
-In the challenge I used sys, time, os, numpy and datetime libraries.
-There is one python script in the src directory, donation-analytics.py.
+In the challenge I used sys, time, os, numpy and datetime libraries.There is one python script in the src directory, that is donation-analytics.py.
 To run the script, execute run.sh.

 The script is to: